kryptine/iTasks-SDK/Documentation/OVERVIEW.md

 - The generic solutions that supplement the TOP specifications must be "acceptable".
 The quality attributes should be such that for roughly 80% of a program the generic solutions should be "good enough".
 - All other development activities other than writing TOP specifications should be minimised.
 It is a bit disappointing if all the time you saved by creating a concise iTasks program that perfectly captures the task you want to support with your program is lost on figuring out how to deploy your application to a production environment.

-## Constraints

-The iTask framework is an open-source system developed in an academic setting by a small team.
-For none of the people that work on it, it is their primary task.
-It is not a product backed by a company with customers who need iTasks-based applications to run their daily operations.
-In practice, this means that you cannot expect support reliably (we do want to help everyone, but can't always afford to) and that what gets worked on is primary dictated by the personal agenda's and interests of the contributors.

-For us, the researchers that work on it, it is a platform for experimenting with new ideas and to demonstrate results with.
-This means that attention to features and quality attributes is distributed differently than in libraries intended for use in production systems.
-There are a lot of cool advanced techniques used in the framework, but a mundane (but useful) features that you might expect are sometimes missing.
-Think of iTasks being something akin to a F1 race car.
-They are great for experimenting with and showing off advances in automotive technology, but they are lousy cars for daily use.
-No room for passengers or groceries, no lights and don't even think of parallel parking.

 ## Software Architecture

 The iTasks _framework_ is implementated as a _library_ in the programming language Clean.
 This means that an iTasks program is "just" a Clean program.
 But, because it is a framework, is a program that will call your program.
 So generally all iTasks programs will have a `Start` expression (think `main` in C) that looks something like this: `Start world = startEngine myTaskExpression world`.
 The `startEngine` runs the iTask framework which is parameterized with your program expressed by `myTaskExpression`.